FAQs About The Application Process

 There are no specific undergraduate courses required for admission to the Department of Educational Studies however some PhD candidates who completed some master's course work in an area other than education may find it useful to take a couple of master's level courses.
 This will be determined by the adviser and the student.
 If the program to which you are applying leads to a professional license, you may be required to take pre-requisite coursework.
 An exception to this is the Counselor Education program.
 All students admitted to the PhD program must have a master's degree in Counselor Education to be considered for admission.

 While you are required to have a baccalaureate degree, there is no required undergraduate major for most of our programs.
 Given the interdisciplinary composition of our faculty, a diverse scholastic background is encouraged.
 Some programs are designed for students with preschool through grade 12 teaching experience and that may be a factor in your admission to a program.
 These include Curriculum and Instruction, Principal and Superintendent Licensure, Special Education, and the PhD specializing in Teacher Education.

-A 3.0 undergraduate GPA is the minimum required by The Ohio State University for graduate studies.
+A 3.0 undergraduate GPA is recommended by The Ohio State University for graduate studies.
 Faculty may expect higher grade point averages from applicants in our more competitive programs.
 However, faculty do not publish minimum expected grade point averages because they do review entire application files before making a decision to admit or deny.
-If you choose to submit an application with less than a 3.0 undergraduate GPA, The Ohio State University requires that you take the GRE and submit scores.
 A grade point average of less than the stated minimum also requires the review and approval of the Graduate School.
 If an offer of admission is approved by the Graduate School, it would include certain academic conditions that must be met in order to maintain enrollment.
 Those conditions will be specified at the time you are notified of your admission to the Graduate School and the Department of Educational Studies.